kasurl/Physics-Informed-Diffusion-Model-CDGC/README.md

 ## Datasets

-The datasets for training the physics-informed diffusion model to generate synthetic infrared images can be downloaded at: [Insert dataset download link here]
+The datasets for training the physics-informed diffusion model to generate synthetic infrared images can be downloaded at: [Infra_val](https://1drv.ms/u/c/a2bda927b647e020/EQTln3WQxTpOoMAPPBfvaf8B7IfyIdeM3oawMQK71c09pw?e=nls6ap)

-The datasets for testing the segmentation model can be downloaded at: [Insert dataset download link here](https://1drv.ms/u/c/a2bda927b647e020/ETz58PvjweBKjv8cCCnGhZgBX0N5OxBbD5SLyiYVsK11mw?e=cew6OL)
+The datasets for testing the segmentation model can be downloaded at: [Seg Test](https://1drv.ms/u/c/a2bda927b647e020/ETz58PvjweBKjv8cCCnGhZgBX0N5OxBbD5SLyiYVsK11mw?e=cew6OL)

 ## Checkpoint